zopencommunity/meta/docs/Guides/Pre-req.md

-# Pre-requisites

-## Getting Started with z/OS Open Source
+# Getting Started with z/OS Open Source

 Before you begin to build or consume the z/OS Open Source tools, ensure that you have access to a z/OS UNIX environment and that your environment is correctly configured.